 Some workers are entitled to better rights because they are 'employees'.
 Employees have the right, for example, to parental leave, and protection from redundancy or unfair dismissal (as long as they have enough qualifying service).

 You will be an 'employee' if you work under a contract of employment (whether or not it is written down).

 When working out whether someone is an employee or a worker, the deciding factor is usually the degree of control that can be exercised over how and when tasks are performed.
 You are more likely to be an employee if:

 - your employer provides work within set hours and pays you for being available to work; and

 - your employer controls what you do and lays down how and when you do it, and can discipline you for not working during the set hours.

 There have been hundreds of employment tribunal cases involving employers disputing whether someone is a worker, employee or a self-employed person.
 Bad employers are constantly devising different mechanisms for avoiding employment rights, tax and National Insurance.

 Unions are expert at fighting bogus claims about employment status and at campaigning for better employment rights and clarity over employment status.
-In sectors such as construction, where bogus self-employment is endemic, unions like Unite have been campaigning on this issue for many years.

 Join a union if you have concerns over your employment status.
 Use our Union Finder tool to find the best union for you.